apache/cassandra-java-driver/manual/core/logging/README.md

 Keep in mind that they are quite verbose, in particular TRACE.
 It's a good idea to only enable them on a limited set of categories.

-### Logging request latencies

-The driver provides a built-in component to log the latency and outcome of every application request.
-See the [request tracker](../request_tracker/#request-logger) page for more details.

 ### Configuration examples